PrismAero/agentic-memory-server/SECURITY.md

 ## Reporting a Vulnerability

-The Agentic Memory Server team takes security bugs seriously.
+The Agentic Memory Server maintainer takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ### How to Report Security Issues